Plants being grown in recycled plastic cups

 Find out more

-📣 London repairers: want to help raise the profile of your business and get more Londoners mending their stuff?
+📣 Want to help raise the profile of your business and get more Londoners mending their stuff?
 Get involved with Repair Week 2026! 👇

 Since March 2020, Repair Week has given Londoners practical repair skills and encouraged greater use of existing repair services through a week of online and in-person activity across the city.